lgulliver/tech-debt-vscode/README.md

 2. Select "Comment on Issue" to open the comment form.
 3. Write your comment using the rich text editor.
 4. Click "Add Comment" to post your comment to the GitHub issue.

+**Note**: You can also add comments directly from the Issue Details panel by clicking the "💬 Add Comment" button.

+### Editing Issues

+1. Right-click on any issue in the Tech Debt Issues view.
+2. Select "Edit Issue" to open the edit form.
+3. Modify the title and/or description as needed.
+4. Click "Save Changes" to update the issue on GitHub.

+**Note**: You can also edit issues from the Issue Details panel by clicking the "✏️ Edit Issue" button.

 ## Development